Dr. Alice Marie Powell - The Vicksburg Post

 Contact Lakeview Memorial Funeral Home for details at 601-629-3500.

 In lieu of flowers, please donate to Les Soeurs Charmantes Scholarship Fund at P.O.
-Box 822048, Vicksburg, MS 38182 Attn Debra Potts.
+Box 822048, Vicksburg, MS 38182 Attn: Debra Potts.

 Floriece Thompson Chambers